-- (1) Subject to this section, the Commission may, whether on its own initiative or upon the investigation of a complaint made by any interested person against the mass media service, suspend or cancel the registration certificate of a mass media service if it has reasonable grounds for believing that- - (a) the registration certificate was issued in error or through fraud or there has been a misrepresentation or non-disclosure of a material fact by the mass media owner concerned; or - (b) a mass media service concerned does not publish or go on air within twelve months from the date of registration; or - (c) the mass media service concerned has contravened sections sixty-five, -seventy-five, seventy-six, seventy-seven and or 39 eighty-nine of this Act. - (2) The Commission shall not refund the registration fee if a certificate of registration is cancelled in terms of subsection (1). - (3) A mass media service whose certificate of registration is cancelled in terms of this section by reason of fraud, misrepresentation or non-disclosure of a material fact or contravention of sections sixty-five, seventy-five and eighty-nine shall cease to operate forthwith and may not reapply for registration until after the expiry of a period of one year.
+- (1) Subject to this section, the Commission may, whether on its own initiative or upon the investigation of a complaint made by any interested person against the mass media service, suspend or cancel the registration certificate of a mass media service if it has reasonable grounds for believing that- - (a) the registration certificate was issued in error or through fraud or there has been a misrepresentation or non-disclosure of a material fact by the mass media owner concerned; or - (b) a mass media service concerned does not publish or go on air within twelve months from the date of registration; or - (c) the mass media service concerned has contravened sections sixty-five, seventy-five, seventy-six, seventy-seven or eighty-nine of this Act.38 - (2) The Commission shall not refund the registration fee if a certificate of registration is cancelled in terms of subsection (1). - (3) A mass media service whose certificate of registration is cancelled in terms of this section by reason of fraud, misrepresentation or non-disclosure of a material fact or contravention of sections sixty-five, seventy-five and eighty-nine shall cease to operate forthwith and may not reapply for registration until after the expiry of a period of one year. - (4) Before taking any action in terms of subsection (1), the Commission shall notify the mass media service in writing of its intention to suspend or cancel the registration certificate of the mass media service and the reasons for doing so, and shall call upon the mass media service to show cause, within such reasonable period as may be specified in the notice, why the registration certificate should not be suspended or cancelled, as the case may be.